michael2012z/BitBible/markdown/JPS/files/Jer.md

 25. and all the kings of Zimri, and all the kings of Elam, and all the kings of the Medes;

-26. and all the kings of the north, far and near, one with another; and all the kingdoms of the world, which are upon the face of the earth. --And the king of SheshachAccording to ancient tradition, a cypher for Babel. shall drink after them.
+26. and all the kings of the north, far and near, one with another; and all the kingdoms of the world, which are upon the face of the earth. --And the king of Sheshach

 27. And thou shalt say unto them: Thus saith HaShem of hosts, the G-d of Israel: Drink ye, and be drunken, and spew, and fall, and rise no more, because of the sword which I will send among you.